 OpenRouter is a meta-API provider: you get one API key and can access 100+ models from different providers (Anthropic, OpenAI, Google, Mistral, etc.) through a single interface.
 Most BYOK tools that support OpenAI-compatible APIs work with OpenRouter.
 It lets you switch models without managing multiple API accounts and automatically routes to the cheapest provider for each model.
 For Kilo Code specifically, the Kilo Gateway offers similar functionality with zero markup.

-Which BYOK tool is best for JetBrains?
+Which BYOK tool is best for JetBrains now?

 Can BYOK tools run on local models without any API costs?

 Yes.
-Cline, Continue, Kilo Code, and Aider all support local inference via Ollama.
+Cline, Kilo Code, and Aider all support local inference via Ollama.
 You download a model (Qwen 2.5 Coder 7B runs on a 16GB RAM laptop, Qwen 2.5 Coder 32B on an RTX 3060 GPU) and point the tool at your local Ollama server.
 All inference stays on your machine, costs $0, and sends no data to external servers.
 Quality is below frontier cloud models but sufficient for many coding tasks.

 Is there a BYOK tool with GitHub Issues integration?